 Gas for Alaskans

-The four companies said they expect to have spent $80 million to $100 million on the LNG effort from spring 2012 to the end of 2013.
+The four companies said in 2013 they expected to have spent $80 million to $100 million on the LNG effort from spring 2012 to the end of 2013.
 Their limited 2013 field season included work on the northern half of the proposed pipeline route to improve their data on fisheries, stream hydrology, water resources, wetlands mapping and other information they would need to apply for project permits.
 The team has volumes of other route information gathered in earlier, unsuccessful gas line efforts by the same sponsors.

 - Short-term economic boost to Alaska during construction.